roman-milk/roman-milk.github.io/the-sweet-slut-in-training.md

+===

- ****** The Sweet Slut In Training Ch.
-02 ****** bydlsloan© Disappointed, she sat down and checked her email.
+Disappointed, she sat down and checked her email.
 A note from Nelson: "My office, blowjob, now."
 She looked at his office.
 He was on the phone and busily writing something.
 She hurried over and peeked in the door.
 He looked at her and pushed his chair back, motioning to her to come over.
 She closed the door and went to him, dropping to her knees.
 He was still on the phone, involved in what seemed to be a very important conversation.
 Valarie knew that wasn't her concern right now.
 Neither was the needs of her own pussy.
 Her only responsibility, her only priority, was to suck his cock.
 Oddly, she discovered that she couldn't wait.
 She had masturbated last night envisioning Nelson's cock.
 Now, she could finally see it, touch it, taste it.
 She tugged at his trousers and pulled his cock out.
 It was semi-hard, but as soon as she touched her tongue to it, he grew fully erect.

  Valarie stroked his shaft with her soft hands while she licked the head of his cock, then gently took it into her mouth.
 She looked up at him for signs of approval, but he was fully into his phone call, actually taking notes.
 Talk about multi-tasking, she thought.
 She went about half way down his shaft and started bobbing her head up and down slowly, using her tongue to coat the underside of his cock and tease the underside of his head, which she knew was extremely sensitive.